AlieksieievYurii/foody-application/README.md

 <img src="git-res/13.png" width=200>&nbsp;

 In the detail screen, the user can order one or more food.
 Alternatively, the user can add to the cart.
-Besides, on the client view the user has drawer view with additional options:
+Besides, on the client view the user has a drawer view with additional options:

 <img src="git-res/9.png" width=200>&nbsp;

-The user is able to edit the current personal information:
+The user can to edit the current personal information:

 <img src="git-res/10.png" width=200>&nbsp;